dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 When using relational databases, by convention owned types are mapped to the same table as the owner.
 This requires splitting the table in two: some columns will be used to store the data of the owner, and some columns will be used to store data of the owned entity.
 This is a common feature known as table splitting.

+> [!TIP]
-Owned types stored with table splitting can be used very similarly to how complex types are used in EF6.
+> Owned types stored with table splitting can be used very similarly to how complex types are used in EF6.

-By contention, EF Core will name the database columns for the properties of the owned entity type following the pattern _EntityProperty_OwnedEntityProperty_.
+By convention, EF Core will name the database columns for the properties of the owned entity type following the pattern _EntityProperty_OwnedEntityProperty_.
 Therefore the StreetAddress properties will appear in the Orders table with the names ShippingAddress_Street and ShippingAddress_City.

 You can append the `HasColumnName` method to rename those columns.
 In the case where StreetAddress is a public property, the mappings would be